Vintage Vinyl Records — Rare LPs, First Pressings & Collector Guide

 The Cover Art Collector

 Appreciates vinyl as a visual medium — the full 12-inch canvas that album artwork demands.
 Seeks out records with iconic, rare, or banned cover art, often displaying collections as wall art.
 The Beatles Butcher Cover, David Bowie's uncensored Diamond Dogs, and Andy Warhol's Velvet Underground banana are the crown jewels of this category.
+For these collectors, condition of the cover often matters more than condition of the record itself.

 How do I know if my record is an original pressing?